About coaching AND ADVISORY

 Then we say so, and that’s fine.

-The short call before the first session exists partly for this reason: it’s a chance for both of us to get a sense of whether this is going to work.
 This only works if there’s trust and rapport.
 I’d rather we worked that out early.

 -

-Whether it’s coaching, mentoring or stragegy, everything you share in our sessions stays between us.
+Everything you share in our sessions stays between us.

 I won’t share anything you tell me with anyone else without your explicit permission.
 The only exceptions are the standard ones: if I had serious concerns about your safety or someone else’s, I’d have to act on that.
 If appropriate, I’d always try to talk to you first.